BOSTONE069/CS50/README.md

 # CS50
-This is CS50 Django Projects with Havard University
+This is CS50 Django Projects with Havard University through Edx